 laboratory for working with others.
 Classmates become a close group during the three

 years of the program.
-The MA Transpersonal Counseling Psychology program—due to flexibility
+The MA Mindfulness-Based Transpersonal Counseling program—due

-in the scheduling of classes—does not rely on community to such a degree, although
+to flexibility in the scheduling of classes—does not rely on community to such a degree,

-it is still present.
-This flexibility in course scheduling is a unique feature of
+although it is still present.
+This flexibility in course scheduling is a unique feature

-the MA Transpersonal Counseling Psychology program, where each class is offered at
+of the MA Mindfulness-Based Transpersonal Counseling program, where each class is

-a variety of times, including evening classes.
-So, for a student who needs a lot of
+offered at a variety of times, including evening classes.
+So, for a student who needs

-flexibility, and for whom the aspect of community is not as high a priority in their
+a lot of flexibility, and for whom the aspect of community is not as high a priority

 - Counselor Training Approaches: The counselor training approach of the MA Contemplative Psychotherapy & Buddhist